MeeFoundation/docs/src/Use_cases.md

 Allows the user to automatically fill in forms in browsers using data managed by the agent across the user's devices.

-### Private Advertising
+### Customer Defined Audience (CDA) Generation

-The agent automatically and continuously updates the user's Customer Defined Audience (CDA) advertising profile.
-The user can view it and delete fields of not interest.
+Operating in the background, the agent collects data about the user from first-party apps/sites and uses it to continuously synthesize and update the user's Customer Defined Audience (CDA) advertising profile.
+The user can view it and delete fields not of interest.

 This CDA profile can be shared with compatible websites to enable them to earn revenues from advertising while increasing the user's privacy compared to existing solutions that rely on third-party cookies and other forms of tracking and that rely on massive databases of user advertising profiles assemble and managed by third-party adtech firms.

 ### Browser History